 Cindy’s love of people and their stories is evident in her special reports.
 Inspired by her own daughter’s adoption, her creation of and work on “Forever Family” helped give children in the foster care system a voice and let them be in the spotlight.
 Cindy gave more than 400 children the opportunity to tell their story in their own words and inspired adoption from foster care.

-She was a part of Local 3 News' Veterans History Project which recorded more than 600 stories of veterans here in the Tennessee Valley.
-More than 100 were shown on Channel 3 Eyewitness News, including her father's story as a Marine in Guadalcanal in WW II.
-She and David Carroll are the longest-running anchor team in the state of Tennessee (together since 1992), and one of the longest-running teams in the nation.
+She was a part of Local 3 News' Veterans History Project which recorded and preserved more than 600 stories of veterans here in the Tennessee Valley.
+More than 100 were shown on Channel 3, including her father's story as a Marine in Guadalcanal in WW II.
+The stories and interviews can be found at the Library of Congress.

 She is currently serving on the boards of The Hamilton County Education Foundation and The McNabb Center.
 In the past she served on the boards of the YMCA, Center for Youth Issues, the Craniofacial Foundation of America, FCA and the Helene Di Stefano Fund to help women fighting breast cancer.

 Cindy earned a BS degree with a double major in English and speech and minored in theatre arts at Murray State University where she was on the intercollegiate debate and speech team.
 She was a graduate assistant at MSU teaching the basic speech course and helping coach the debate team, she was also certified to teach high school.